asaez97/Kybernetika_Mop_TAN/README.md

   Mixtures of Polynomials and Conditional Linear Gaussian model.
 - experimental_pipeline: folder where the scripts for experimentals are incluided.
-- Datasets: folder where files .RDa with data for the experiments are incluided. datos.RDa contains continuous and discrete variables, while datosDisc.RDa contains only discrete variables.
+- Datasets: folder where files .RDa with data for reproduce the experiments of the paper are incluided. datos.RDa contains continuous and discrete variables, while datosDisc.RDa contains only discrete variables.
 In this file, the continuous variables are discretized.

 We also included the following files:
 - example.R: A R file with a toy example for fit TAN models.
-- data.Rda: A R data file with the toy dataset.
+- toy_data.Rda: A R data file with the toy dataset.

 ## Packages needed for running the code